 UCLA Brain Mapping Center: Bruker Biospin a 7.0 Tesla magnetic resonance imaging/spectroscopy instrument with a clear bore diameter of 30.
 Three gradient systems are included: (1) BGA-20: 200 mm inner diameter with a maximum gradient strength of 200 mT/m.
 (2) BGA-12: 116 mm inner diameter with a maximum gradient strength of 400 mT/m (3) BGA-6: 60 mm inner diameter with a maximum gradient strength of 950 mT/m.
 Full physiological monitoring is possible including core temperature control, heart and ventilation rate, end-tidal PCO2 and non-invasive blood pressure.
 The instrument is installed in a space occupying 50m2 located in the Brain Mapping Center.
 A full surgical suite is available in the adjoining room with a surgical microscope and downdraft air exhaust table.
 Both surgery and magnet rooms are equipped with isoflurane gas anesthesia equipment.

-Computers: A 12-core/24-CPU Linux workstation with 48G of RAM and 12TB disk memory and 30TB backup is used for all neuroimaging analysis and is administered by Dr Harris.
+Computers: A 12-core/24-CPU Linux workstation with 48G of RAM and 12TB disk memory and 30TB backup is used for all neuroimaging analysis and is administered by Dr. Harris.
 It is equipped with all standard imaging and statistics software (FSL, SPM, AFNI, MATLAB, R) as a well as a grid-engine, job submission queue for parallel, high through-put analysis.
 Supercomputing resources are also available through the UCLA Hoffman2 Cluster which has 256 nodes for general campus computing but many more nodes available for special jobs.

 Harris Laboratory: Animal surgery with two surgical areas, each equipped for isofluorane anesthesia and a surgical microscope; necropsy/perfusions with equipment for tissue harvesting, a perfusion hood and two cryostats; wet lab equipped for studies on molecular biology (protein and RNA analysis, ELISA or spectroscopy); two histology rooms, one with a fume hood; two rooms for microscopy/image analysis, one containing a Leica upright vertical and Zeiss M2; axioimager (both interfaced with MicroBrightfiled Stereology Software System) and one containing a Zeiss confocal microscope.